Dirlewanger Brigade: Belarus

 The territory of the Byelorussian Soviet Socialist Republic (modern Belarus) was occupied in 1941 and formed part of Reichskommissariat Ostland.
 In this region, Dirlewanger came under the command of local HSSPF Erich von dem Bach-Zelewski.
 Dirlewanger gained the reputation of "exceeding all others", even amongst the SS, in "brutality and depravity".
-The unit resumed its so- called anti-partisan activities (Bandenbekämpfung).
-Dirlewanger's preferred method of operation was to gather civilians in a barn, set it on fire, and shoot at anyone who tried to escape; the victims of his unit numbered about 30,000.
+The unit resumed its so-called anti-partisan activities (Bandenbekämpfung).
+Dirlewanger's preferred method of operation was to gather civilians in a barn, set it on fire, and shoot at anyone who tried to escape; the victims of his unit numbered at least 30,000.
 Some estimate around 200 villages were destroyed and around 120,000 were killed.
-Dirlewanger also had another tactic to determine which village would be targeted next.
-He would fly a light reconnaissance plane over any village suspected of harboring partisans.
-If the plane was hit by gunfire, he would mark the village's location on the map.
-Later, he would return to the ground and lead an attack, setting the targeted village on fire and killing all its inhabitants as usual.
+Dirlewanger had formed a procedure to determine which village would be targeted next.
+He would fly a light reconnaissance plane over any village suspected of harboring partisans and if the plane were shot at, he would mark the village's location on the map.
+Later, he would return and lead an attack, setting the targeted village on fire and killing all its inhabitants.